 Self-doubt is crippling… If you don’t have someone there to help you get back on track, my advice is that you find that person soon.
 That said, if you just decided to do this and you have two weeks to go, that’s plenty of time too.
 Your body can do remarkable things when your brain is on board.

 Your birth partner can be trained to be your doula.
-Sometimes men can really shine here.
+Sometimes people can really shine here.
 Annnnnd sometimes they fail.
 And that’s ok.
 It’s times like these – where they see the woman they love as they’ve never seen her before – they might freeze.
 Their actions may be less than helpful, but try not to hold it against them.
 If your partner is a woman, she too can get squeamish.
 The truth is, you never really know how your birth partner will do until it’s go-time.
+Have your support team prepare by reading The Birth Partner.

 If you’re giving birth in a hospital, it can still be wonderfully natural…